Why does Canary Mail offer Push notifications?

 This is why Canary Mail offers a second method for checking for new mail, called Push, since it relies on a Push notifications server.
 The advantage of using a Push notifications server is that an IDLE connection to the email server is maintained reliably by the server instead of the user's device, and as a result the user is notified of new incoming mail instantly and reliably, regardless of whether the app is in the foreground, background, is in a suspended state, or has been force-quit.

-Where possible, Canary’s Push notifications server leverages OAuth tokens instead of credentials for obtaining account access.
+Where possible, Canary Mail's Push notifications server leverages OAuth tokens instead of credentials for obtaining account access.
 New mail metadata and content such as subject, sender name, and the first line of the message is only retained in encrypted form for as long as necessary to deliver the new mail notification to the user and is immediately cleared thereafter.

-Canary’s Push notifications server leverages all relevant security best practices and has undergone a full cybersecurity audit for mobile devices like Android and iOS.
+Canary Mail's Push notifications server leverages all relevant security best practices and has undergone a full cybersecurity audit for mobile devices like Android and iOS.

 For further information: